tiki-dz/FrontWeb/README.md

 npm run lint
 ```

-Routes:
+## Routes
   "/" for home or dashboard

   "/login" for the login page